Interview: Q+A with UK Music's Tom Kiehl

 UK Music is closely tied to the Musicians Union which is one of your members.
 At a time when it’s harder than ever for new musicians to make money from recording, and many rely almost solely on income from gigging - how can new musicians be protected in a world where they can’t gig?

 Quite right.
 What we have been calling for, particularly after the Government have produced this new self-employed package, is that the gaps within it are filled in.
 How you define ‘a company’ is important: many young creatives have actually classified themselves as a company, which would exclude them from that.
 So, there are gaps within the existing provisions and they’re due to be wound down very soon anyway.
-Government will need to ensure that proper furloughing is extended for the sectors and isn’t cut away, and those with as fragile a career path as musicians are protected.
+The government will need to ensure that proper furloughing is extended for the sectors and isn’t cut away, and those with as fragile a career path as musicians are protected.

 As well as ties to the MU, UK Music also looks out for the interests of the MPG (Music Producers Guild).
 What do you think the plan should be to safely re-open recording studios?
 Some of which, particularly independent studios, have not been eligible for business rates relief.